dothanhlam/angularjs-common-code-sharing/README.md

 We also use a number of node.js tools to initialize and test angular-seed.
 You must have node.js and its package manager (npm) installed.
 You can get them from [http://nodejs.org/](http://nodejs.org/).

-You needs to install phonegap as well,
+You needs to install phonegap, and grunt-cli as well
 ```
     npm install phonegap -g
+    npm install -g grunt-cli
 ```

 ### Clone angularjs-common-code-sharing

 Clone the angularjs-common-code-sharing repository using [git][git]: